 The University of Toledo’s Department of Art was well represented at the 2015 Society for Photographic Education’s National Conference in New Orleans over the Spring Break.
 Faculty members Chris Burnett, Deborah Orloff, and Eric Zeigler attended the conference along with Department of Art students: Kayla Dopfer, Sarah Emch, Crystal Hand, Victor Lewis, Brandy Save.
 Chris Burnett presented an engaging talk entitled “Projecting the sky: Photography and the Planetarium/ Atmospherium.”
 As part of his presentation, he discussed the connection between photography and planetarium imagery and showed examples of UT student work done in Deborah Orloff’s Intro Photo class, "Faux Space" (See Below).

 Faux Space Opening Reception

-On exhibit at the Ritter Planetarium will be photographs made by students in the Department of Art’s introductory photo course, ART 2030: Photography taught by Professor Deborah Orloff, last semester.
+On exhibit at the Ritter Planetarium are photographs made by students in the Department of Art’s introductory photo course, ART 2030: Photography taught by Professor Deborah Orloff, last semester.
 Students were challenged to create photos that invoke a sense of space - in the extraterrestrial sense.
 They used a diverse range of materials to create their images including food, toys, pots, glitter, fire, lasers, smoke, and oils.
 All images were made with a DSLR camera; they are not computer generated or shot above the surface of the planet!
-In addition to the students’ images being projected in the dome, Alex Mak will show “Stars: Powerhouses of the Universe” in the Planetarium at 6:30.
-A reception for the artists will follow.
+The exhibit is on display at Ritter throughout the summer whenever the planetarium is open.

 CoCA Multi-Disciplinary Project